browserengineering/book/book/animations.md

 will stutter.
 This is a significant problem for real browsers, so almost all of them support threaded opacity, transform and filter animations; some support certain kinds of clip animations as well.
-Adding threaded animations to our browser is left as an exercise at the end of this chapter.
+Adding threaded animations to our browser is left as Execise 13-3.

-Nevertheless, itt's common to hear people use "composited" and "threaded" as synonyms.
+Nevertheless, it's common to hear people use "composited" and "threaded" as synonyms.
 That's because in most browsers, compositing is a *prerequisite* for threading.
 The reason is that if you're going to animate efficiently, you usually need to composite a texture anyway, and plumbing animations on GPU